-Equity Construction Solutions (ECS), a national commercial construction company headquartered in Hilliard, OH, is excited to announce the hiring of Dave Jones as its new Vice President.
+Equity Construction Solutions (ECS) is excited to announce the promotion of Dave Jones to President.
+Dave joined ECS in early 2021 as Vice President.

 Since late 2019, COVID-19 has caused a lot of uncertainty throughout the world.
 Now, in mid-2020, the world is starting to adjust to a “new normal.”
 Many people are ordering takeout from restaurants rather than dining in, scheduling curbside pickup orders from retail stores, and standing in lines six feet apart.
 Every single individual and every single business industry have been impacted by COVID-19 in some way.
 This includes the construction industry.
 Many construction firms are currently reassessing how their jobs and projects in various industries will look like moving forward.
 For this specific article, we will focus on the following question: What will healthcare construction trends look in the future due to COVID-19?